ethers-io/ethers.js/docs/v5/api/providers/provider/README.md

 #### *provider* . **call**( transaction [ , blockTag = latest ] ) => *Promise< string< [DataHexString](/v5/api/utils/bytes/#DataHexString) > >*

 Returns the result of executing the *transaction*, using *call*.
 A call does not require any ether, but cannot change any state.
-This is useful for calling gettings on Contracts.
+This is useful for calling getters on Contracts.

 #### *provider* . **estimateGas**( transaction ) => *Promise< [BigNumber](/v5/api/utils/bignumber/) >*